ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

 ARCHER2 currently has the following HPE Cray Programming Environment releases available:

-- 20.08: not available via `cpe` module
-- **20.10: Current default**
+- **21.04: Current default**
-- 21.03: available via `cpe/21.03` module
+- 21.09: available via `cpe/21.09` module

 !!! tip
     You can see which programming environment release you currently have loaded by using `module list` and looking at the version number of the `cray-libsci` module you have loaded.
 The first two numbers indicate the version of the PE you have loaded.
-For example, if you have `cray-libsci/20.10.1.2` loaded then you are using the 20.10 PE release.
+For example, if you have `cray-libsci/21.09.1.2` loaded then you are using the 21.09 PE release.

 ## Using non-default versions of HPE Cray libraries on ARCHER2